spencerjibz/rust_regularly/README.md

-## RUST_WEEKLY
+## RUST_REGULARLY
-The repo features my weekly usage and learning in rust including:
+The repo features  usage and learning in rust including:
 - Solutions to Katas from coderwars
 - Translations from other languages to rust(mainly Javascript)
 - Some Trial algorithms with tests